Tag Archives: Bushwalking in South East Queensland

 Morning tea rest over, we backtracked to our campsite where we polished off our lunch leftovers and the inevitable mug of tea.
 With a final check of the campsite, we hoisted up the monkeys and waddled off for a leisurely afternoon’s walk back to our overnight camp at Bald Rock Creek campground.

 One of the attractions of poking around offtrack is that little surprises form part of the experience.
-This time we chanced on a high ledge festooned with a mass of rock orchids and then futher on, an unusual find, a Bootlace Orchid.
+This time we chanced on a high ledge festooned with a mass of rock orchids and then further on, an unusual find, a Bootlace Orchid.

 Rock Orchid.
 Dendrobium sp